GvozdevLeonid/python_hackrf/README.md

 ## Notes
-You can use FileQueue to receive data in pyhackrf_sweep.
-This will reduce the load on RAM and can work even on weak devices.

-For pyhackrf_transfer, FileBuffer has been implemented, which will allow you to more conveniently receive and send iq data from sdr.
+For pyhackrf_transfer, FileBuffer (utils module) has been implemented, which will allow you to more conveniently receive and send iq data from sdr.

-you can find the structure you need in the utils module.